daniel5151/clicky/README.md

     </a>
 </p>

+## Quick Start

+This procedure requires owning an iPod (4th generation, the one with a black & white display):

+1. Install Rockbox on the iPod
+2. Dump internal ROM (in Rockbox menus, System > Debug (Keep Out!) > Dump ROM contents)
+3. Copy `internal_rom_000000-0FFFFF.bin` to your computer
+4. Use `dd if=/dev/sdX of=ipod.img` to copy your iPod's hard drive contents
+5. Start the emulator with `cargo run --release -- --flash-rom internal_rom_000000-0FFFFF.bin --hdd mem:file=ipod.img`

 ## Call for Contributors!

 Up until now, `clicky` has been a one-man hobby project, and while it's been a great way to kill time during my impromptu COVID-induced "staycation" that spanned the months between University graduation and starting full time work, I won't have too much time to dedicate to `clicky` moving forwards.